cuappdev/bible/README.md

 # The Cornell AppDev Bible

+###### Read this as a GitBook at [bible.cornellappdev.com](https://bible.cornellappdev.com)!

+## Introduction

 In this repo, we document common coding and software engineering practices for our team.

+## Making Changes

-It's synced with GitBook, so you should clone this repo and/or read the GitBook at [https://cuappdev.gitbooks.io/bible](https://cuappdev.gitbooks.io/bible).
+It's synced with GitBook, so team members should edit the GitBook and/or clone this repo.
 Outside contributors, feel free to make change requests.